About AQHA Ranching Heritage Programs

-Highlighting the efforts of American Quarter Horse ranch breeders and their heritage to AQHA is the reasoning behind the AQHA Ranching Council and its three initiatives to recognize ranch breeders.
+Highlighting the efforts of American Quarter Horse ranch breeders and their heritage to AQHA is the reasoning behind the three initiatives to recognize ranch breeders:

 AQHA Ranching Heritage Breeders

-Ranches that qualify can download the application or call AQHA Customer Service at 806-376-4811.
+Ranches that qualify can download this application or call AQHA Customer Service at (806) 376-4811.

-Ranching Heritage Breeders will be entitled to use a special logo on their advertising, and that logo will also appear on their AQHA registration certificates of horses bred by Ranching Heritage Breeders.
+Ranching Heritage Breeders are entitled to use a special logo on their advertising, and that logo also appears on the AQHA registration certificates of horses bred by Ranching Heritage Breeders.

-Ranches that are members of the Ranching Heritage Breeders will also be able to enter their horses in exclusive competitions and sales.
+Ranches that are members of the Ranching Heritage Breeders also are eligible to enter their horses in exclusive competitions and sales.

 AQHA Ranching Heritage Challenge

 The first exclusive opportunity for Ranching Heritage Breeders is the AQHA Ranching Heritage Challenge.
-The Ranching Heritage Challenge will eventually grow to be six regional competitions to drive the market for ranch horses.
+The Ranching Heritage Challenge includes six regional competitions that help drive the market for ranch horses.

-The Ranching Heritage Challenge will consist of three classes working ranch horse, limited working ranch horse (box-drive-box for amateur and youth only) ranch riding, along with team roping and barrel racing (offered at discretion of show management).
-These classes are offered to different level of riders and ages of horses.
+Ranching Heritage Challenges consists of three classes – working ranch horse, limited working ranch horse (box-drive-box for amateur and youth only) ranch riding, along with team roping and barrel racing (offered at discretion of show management).
+These classes are offered to different levels of riders and ages of horses.

-The horses entered must have been foaled at a Ranching Heritage Breeder’s ranch and nominated by that ranch.
+The horses entered must have been bred by a Ranching Heritage Breeder and fully enrolled in the Challenge.

-Purses will be generated from a nomination payment of $10 per weanling, along with sustaining payments made by the new owner of the horse.
-Zoetis, AQHA’s corporate partner, will provide additional money for these purses.
+Purses are generated from a nomination payment of $10 per weanling, along with sustaining payments made by the owner of the horse.
+Zoetis, AQHA’s corporate partner, provides additional money for these purses.

 Young Horse Development

-The AQHA Ranching Heritage Young Horse Development Program will help youth learn how to develop young horses the right way and get breeders’ foals in the hands of future buyers.
+The AQHA Ranching Heritage Young Horse Development Program helps youth learn how to work with young horses.
 Ranching Heritage Breeders can make weanlings eligible for youth to apply to receive for free or at a nominal fee.
-The youth will apply through AQHA to be a recipient of a foal.
-They will take the weanling home, train and develop the the young horse for a chance to win scholarships and prizes from Montana Silversmiths, Justin Boots and Wrangler.
+American Quarter Horse Youth Association members apply through AQHA to be a recipient of a foal.
+Youth take the weanling home, train and develop the the young horse for a chance to win scholarships and prizes from Montana Silversmiths, Justin Boots and Wrangler.
 Plus, they keep their horse.